fourpastmidnight/mars-rover/README.md

 ## Known Issues / Limitations

-1. Only a single date can be specified
-2. The NASA Mars rover is hard-coded to Curiosity.
+1. The NASA Mars rover is hard-coded to Curiosity.
-3. The application only lists the URLs for the photos and does not download them
+2. The application only lists the URLs for the photos and does not download them

 ## Planned Additional Features

-* Allow dates to be listed in a file and read by the application to download photos for mulitple dates
 * Allow photos to be retrieved for NASA Mars rovers Spirit and Opportunity.
 * Put this feature set behind a Web API, which will act as an "intermediate cache"
     * Upon API startup, if configured with a file with a list of dates, retrieve NASA Mars rover